wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/managing-the-risks-from-obsolete-products.md

 Using obsolete products compounds two related problems:

-1. The product will no longer receive [security updates](https://www.ncsc.gov.uk/collection/mobile-device-guidance/keeping-devices-and-software-up-to-date) from its developers, increasing the likelihood that exploitable vulnerabilities will become known by attackers.
+1. The product will no longer receive [security updates](/bronze-training/mobile-device-guidance/keeping-devices-and-software-up-to-date) from its developers, increasing the likelihood that exploitable vulnerabilities will become known by attackers.
 2. The latest security mitigations are not present in older products, increasing the impact of vulnerabilities, making exploitation more likely to succeed, and detection of any exploitation more difficult.

 In combination, these issues mean that high-impact security incidents become more likely to occur.
-This will include malware exploiting remotely-accessible vulnerabilities, which can cause catastrophic impacts across an entire organisation.
+This will include malware exploiting remotely-accessible vulnerabilities, which can cause catastrophic impacts across an entire organization.

 When a product is no longer supported by its developer, there are limits on the measures that will be effective in protecting against new threats.
 Over time, new vulnerabilities will be discovered that can be exploited by relatively low-skilled attackers.